KarmaPenny/CryptoWatch/README.md

 ### Sorting

 You can sort by coin, holdings, and price change by clicking on the coin, holdings, and price column headers.

+### Refresh Price Info

+Press the refresh button in the top right corner to refresh all price info and recalculate portfolio value.